sandoche/Proof-of-Stake-Cryptocurrency-generator/README.md

 ## What is next?
 * You can find the source of the mobile app in the `mobile` folder
-* If you want to use your blockchain with your app / website check the documentation of NXT: https://nxtwiki.org/wiki/The_Nxt_API

 ## Buy me a beer
 If you like this project, feel free to donate: